ncyxie/Notepad-DOT/README.md

 ## Introduction

 **Notepad DOT** is an open source, lightweight and very simple text editor.
-It has all basic notepad functions and more junk.
+It has all basic notepad functions and more customisation junk.
 It is for everyday life, from newbies to advanced users.
 Since it is open source, you can modify it and even make it better.

 ## Download